 While we didn’t get too deep into discussing cross-selling in our previous post, we promised that we’d get to doing so in the near future.

 Well, that time has come.
-Today, we’re going to focus on the principles and best practices of cross-selling, and explain why using this tactic is vital to your ecommerce business.
+Today, we’re going to focus on the principles and best practices of cross-selling, and explain why using this tactic is vital to your business.

 Before we get too far ahead of ourselves, though, let’s go over what cross-selling actually is.